 Fueling Tips for Single and Double Workouts As one coach aptly stated, “Too many athletes show up for training, but they don’t show up for meals.
 They might as well not show…

-Little leaguer’s elbow is an overuse condition seen in adolescent baseball player’s, hence the name, that can be a cause of pain located on the inside of the elbow (medial).
+Little leaguer’s elbow is an overuse condition seen in adolescent baseball players, hence the name, which can cause pain located on the inside of the elbow (medial).
 With too much repetitive throwing of a baseball the growth plate on the inside of the end of the elbow, known as the medial epicondyle, becomes inflamed.
 Little leaguer’s elbow is known as an apophysitis which refers to chronic inflammation of the growth plate.
 Elbow pain in general in the adolescent pitcher is not uncommon and occurs in up to 40% of throwers.